 What is Anorexia?

-Research suggests that Anorexia has the highest mortality of any psychiatric diagnosis other than opioid use disorder.
+Research show that anorexia nervosa has one of the highest mortality rates among all psychiatric disorders, second only to opioid use disorder.

 Read More About Anorexia Nervosa Here